 Plus, meeting people through a shared interest or history means you already have things in common.
 The foundations of friendship are already there.
 You just need to build on them.

+Growing your social network is one of the best advantages of living abroad.
 If you’ve recently become an expat and need help making friends abroad, here are seven strategies that work around the world.
 And, I’ll share a few ideas on how to make friends in London at the end of the post!

 Tips for Making Friends Abroad